Unstoppable199/Athena/README.md

   <p><strong>A local, evidence-grounded assistant for private files, documents and code.</strong></p>
 </div>

-Athena is a Windows-first local AI assistant built with FastAPI, Ollama and a custom browser interface.
+Athena is a local AI assistant built with FastAPI, Ollama and a custom browser interface.
 It can discuss ordinary questions, find and read documents on the computer, extract text from document images, run controlled public research, and show the processing route used for each answer.